mbaumer/us_hep_funding/docs/_states/CA.md

 [Back to top](#top)
 ## CA-06 -- Rep. Doris O. Matsui (D) -- [Wikipedia](https://en.wikipedia.org/wiki/CA-06)
 ### Committees
-Doris O. Matsui is the #9 Republican on the House Committee on Energy and Commerce
+Doris O. Matsui is the #9 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```